Lecture 2

 SVD

 Image denoising and deblurring are important techniques in signal processing and recovery.
-I this coding exercise, we will explore the application of least squares, SVD, and the pseudoinverse to denoise and deblur images.
+In this coding exercise, we explore the application of least squares, the SVD, and the pseudoinverse to denoise and deblur images.

 Author